 Investing in brand identity may feel like something that only massive businesses like Nike and Amazon do, but in reality, every business can benefit from defining and investing in their own.

 When customers have a clear picture in their minds of what your business is and what it offers, they’re more likely to buy from you, recommend you to others, and remember you in the future when they need your product or service again.
 Creating a brand identity helps customers recognize your business in a crowded marketplace and is a great way to set yourself apart from your competition.

 Creating a distinct brand identity may seem like an elusive challenge, but it doesn’t have to be.
 In this article, we’re digging into the elements of brand identity and the steps you can take right now to build yours.

-What Are the Elements of Brand Identity?
+What Is Brand Identity?

-How Do You Build Brand Identity?
+How Do You Build Your Own Brand Identity?